limansky/limansky_me/posts/2015-10-31-Draft-posts-with-Hakyll.md

 Passing posts to Hakyll
 -----------------------

-This is the easier one.
-Hakyll uses patterns to match your blog posts to process them.
+This is the easiest step.
+Hakyll uses pattern to match your blog posts to process them.
 By default it's `"posts/*"`.
 In many cases it is used in several places, so it's a really good idea to define a variable.
 Patterns can be combined using `.||.` operator.
 So we can have something like: